 What Do I Do Now?

-A new diagnosis of Rosai-Dorfman (RD) can bring feelings of being overwhelmed, bewildered, scared, angry, sad, disappointed, helpless, and sometimes even feelings of guilt.
+A new diagnosis of Erdheim-Chester Diseasse (ECD) can bring feelings of being overwhelmed, bewildered, scared, angry, sad, disappointed, helpless, and sometimes even feelings of guilt.
 It is a time filled with unknowns, change, and new people and situations.
-Most patients and families feel ill-equipped to understand what is happening to them and how to navigate through the illness to recovery.
-There are, however, strategies and resources that can help you get through the uncertain times that lie ahead.
-One step at a time, you can gather information, create a support system, learn how to cope with stress, and become a strong advocate (for you or your child) and part of the medical team.
+Most patients feel ill-equipped to understand what is happening to them and how to navigate through the illness to recovery.
+There are, however, strategies and resources that can help you and your family get through the uncertain times that lie ahead.
+One step at a time, you can gather information, create a support system, learn how to cope with stress, and become a strong self-advocate and part of the medical team.
 The following tips and suggestions are provided to help guide you through this journey toward recovery.

 Select a topic for more information: